ryanhuangio/code-journal-gatsby/README.md

 # Code Journal

-Are you tired of Wordpress messing up your code upon publishing?
-Or if your headless CMS runs into issues, you are locked out of your code journal until you restore service.
+Are you tired of WordPress messing up your code when you publish it?
+Or do you find yourself locked out of your code journal until service is restored if your headless CMS encounters issues?

-This is where Code Journal comes in.
-Code Journal is built using Gatsby, so you can always access your code journal by opening the statically generated site, or open the markdown files directly.
+That's where Code Journal comes in.
+Built using Gatsby, Code Journal allows you to access your code journal at any time by opening the statically generated site or directly accessing the markdown files.

-## Installation
+## Provision

 1. `git clone https://github.com/ryanhuangio/code-journal-gatsby.git`
 2. `cd code-journal`
 3. `yarn install`
 4. `gatsby develop`

-## Adding Content
+## Add Posts

 1. Navigate to `./code-journal/src/content/`
 2. Create a new markdown file in this format `YYYY-MM-DD-blog-post.md`.
 You can name it anything you want, as long as it is in the the content folder and is a .md file.